Beta Glucan Derived from Yeast Cell Wall - Beta 1,3/1,6 glucan and Derivatives

 Note on various Glucan forms: No commercial brand names of products are presented or endorsed on this research website.
 Beta 1,3/1,6-D glucan is a baker's yeast-derived beta glucan with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right.
 MG Glucan is a microparticulate Beta 1,3/1,6 glucan that is primarily uniform homogeneous and non-aggregated Beta 1,3-D glucan that does not significantly reaggregate after the digestive process.
 “PGG-glucan” is poly-[1,6]-B-D-glucopyranosyl-[1-3]-B-D-glucopyranose (b-1,6/1,3-glucan).

 “Beta glucans” refers generally, but not always, to Beta- 1,3/1,6-glucan.
 “Scleroglucan” and “PSAT” are two Beta-1,3/1,6-polysaccharides.
 Beta glucans are derived primarily from yeast cell wall, various fungi, grains, and mushrooms.
-Beta 1,4 glucan is derived from oats and barley, minimally effective in immune potentiation and not included in this research summary of forms of Beta 1,3/1,6 glucan.
+Beta 1,4 glucan is derived from oats and barley while not included in this research summary of forms of Beta 1,3/1,6 glucan.
 Many beta glucans are marketed under various trademark names that are not unique ingredient formulations.
 Letters such as NSC, WGP and others are associated with brand names and are not specific forms of Beta glucan, although the individual products often contain Beta glucan.

 © Copyright 2001-2014 by The Beta Glucan Research Organization.
 All rights reserved.
 Printed in U.S.A.
 No part of this work may be reproduced in any form by any means, electronic or mechanical, including photocopying and recording, or by any information or retrieval system without permission in writing from The Beta Glucan Research Organization.